pi-star-2025/pi_star/the_game_of_sleep.md

 Melanin literally just turns to color.
 Hard sticky color.

-Then this chlorophyll will come so much to life, in all different places, that instead of one, you exist as 2 or 3 or 5, etc.
+Then this melanin will come so much to life, in all different places, that instead of one, you exist as 2 or 3 or 5, etc.

 And that puts you to sleep.